kjam/practical-data-privacy/README.md

 Notebooks to accompany the book _Practical Data Privacy: Enhancing Privacy and Security in Data_, O'Reilly, Spring 2023.

+There are several notebooks associated with the upcoming O'Reilly video course as well.

 You can [read the book on Safari now](https://www.oreilly.com/library/view/practical-data-privacy/9781098129453/).
 Pre-order is also available.

 These notebooks can also be used separately from the book, as a workhop or self-study to learn about practical data privacy methods.
 The audience is assumed to be a data scientist or data folks with an understanding of probability, math and data.